abdullahkhan93/Message-Board-Application/README.md

         		</setMessage>
     		</Body>
 	</Envelope>

-	    Response is shown in xml with a message Signalling whether message has been added or has failed.
+	<i>Response is shown in XML with a message Signalling whether message has been added or not.</i>

 ## 4. Assumptions

 1. The tomcat plugin for maven has not been configured as it is assumed that the WAR file will be run by copying it.
-Otherwise the plugin can be specified in the POM.xml file and the server can be initiated via the following command:
+Otherwise the plugin can be specified in the <b><i>pom.xml</i></b> file and the server can be initiated via the following command:

    <b>mvn tomcat:deploy</b>